 At Blenheim, we prioritise relationships.
 We are a community comprised of many stakeholders and it is the strength of relationships that underpins the work we do.
 As teachers, we get to teach for the remainder of our careers but students get one chance to ensure they achieve the qualifications they need to open doors and to learn the values and characteristics to cooperate, and compete, in an ever-changing and smaller world.
 Strong, trusting relationships with our students helps inform the quality of teaching and learning they receive.

 Clear, frequent and straightforward communication with parents is vital so that students, parents and teachers understand where students are in their learning.
-Academic tutoring days involve three way conversations with student, parent and teacher ensuring all parties are clear about the ‘way forward’.
-Parents’ evenings and Headteacher presentations throughout the year ensure that dialogue is alive and well.
+Parents’ and Information Evenings throughout the year ensure that dialogue is alive and well.
 All students are expected to attend all parents’ evenings.

-Curriculum and pastoral practices have been reviewed and improved for this academic year.
+Curriculum and pastoral practices have been reviewed and improved.
 In the curriculum, students are in receipt of bespoke branded exercise books, communicating clear messages and prioritising well researched practices that will ensure Blenheim students are in the best possible place as they progress through school.
 At the same time the student experience is complemented by iPads which help ensure an individualised learning experience.
-A new team of teaching Heads of Year, Pastoral Facilitators and an Attendance Officer co-operate to ensure the best deployment of resources ensuring that students’ academic progress, well-being, safety, health and attendance are prioritised.
+A team of teaching Heads of Year, Pastoral Facilitators and an Attendance Officer co-operate to ensure that students’ academic progress, well-being, safety, health and attendance are prioritised.
 A comprehensive rewards system recognises commitment, effort and achievement both inside and outside the classroom.

 A balance of traditional, well researched teaching practices coupled with innovative ICT based opportunities ensures that the learning experience is both secure and personalised.
-Our curriculum is well balanced and the options process allows students to appropriately specialise as they move through Blenheim.
+The options process allows students to appropriately specialise from a personalised and innovative curriculum as they move through Blenheim.